Sunscreen-tech/spf/README.md

 # Parasol processor
 This repository contains Sunscreen's virtual processor, which allows users to run computations over encrypted data using FHE (Fully Homomorphic Encryption).
-Specifically, it makes use our ownvariant of the torus fully homomorphic encryption scheme (TFHE).
+Specifically, it makes use of our own variant of the torus fully homomorphic encryption scheme (TFHE).

 Developer documentation is available [here](https://docs.sunscreen.tech/intro.html).